emmasandstorm/ebay_clone/docs/auctions.md

 ## Checkout

-Cart, checkout, and purchased listings are the same as buying.
-We will update this section to link to the buying page.
+Cart, checkout, and purchased listings are the same as [buying](buying.md).